visual-assault/visual-assault.github.io/raspec-impreza.md

 race-ready track platform.

 ## FAQ - Frequently Asked Questions
-* *Why are you selling it?*<br>
-I recently bought a house in the city, so don't have a garage or parking space to keep the race car, my pickup truck or my trailer.

 * *What makes the car track-only?*<br>
 Its a fully-built race car, so its been stripped to the bare essentials.
 This means no headlights, no wiper bottle, no seatbelts (harness only), no OEM seat brackets, no ODB-II.
-* *Do you have the title?*<br>
-Yes.
-The VIN number is `JF1GD29642G507991` and it had one owner before me.
-The title is clean, no accidents.
-Feel free to run a CarFax.
 * *What does it need to go racing?*<br>
 I would get new tires, bleed the brakes and adjust the alignment.
 Alignment should be set to your preferences for how you like the car to turn-in and